Information about Frugal Photographer and our products.

 If you want to order outside the online system, I have no problem working something out with you.
 Please contact by e-mail, using the e-mail form on this web site.

 Telephone may seem like the fastest and easiest way to contact me, but it is actually the worst.
 For that reason, I don't make my phone number available.

 Let me explain.
 It often takes me many days to return a call.
 This is not because I want to be hard to reach.
 It's because this is a very small business and I have a day job.
 I travel frequently, I have no employees to whom I can delegate, and I do not maintain a regular office.
-It is not unusual for me to be away from the telephone for up to five weeks at a time.
+It is not unusual for me to be away from the telephone for several weeks at a time.
 If I'm in the darkroom making up rolls of film, or in a meeting, or having lunch, or driving, and the phone rings, I don't answer.

 Usually our customer service is excellent.
 The payment processor is flawless.
 The people at the Nampa fulfillment warehouse are very good.
 They ship promptly and make very few errors.
 When there is a problem, I work with them and the payment processor to get it solved, quickly, and fairly.
 If a shipment goes missing, and some do, I'll have it shipped again.
 If the right thing to do is refund your payment, I refund it.

 But sometimes our customer service is rotten.
 Every so often, the wheels fall off.
 Your first reaction is to pick up the phone.
 But nobody answers.
 You leave a message.
 Nobody calls back.
 You try again, later.
 Still no answer.
 It doesn't take long for you to get very angry.

 But even when I can't answer the phone, I can usually reply to e-mails the same day.
 Even if I'm traveling, I'm never away from email for very long.